Setting Up Caches

 Fetching Caches

-To fetch a specific cache entry, use the fetch
+To fetch a specific cache by its tag

 :